-I happened to see this article, Fighting willpower’s catch-22, on the Web edition of Science News.
-It reports on how resisting desires makes ensuing ones more tempting.
-I certainly have experienced this true, although it took me decades to understand and put into practice.
-Still, like maintaining balance, it is always a moment-to-moment understanding and practice.
+This Science News article, Fighting willpower’s catch-22, (google the title) reports on how resisting desires makes following desires more tempting.
+I certainly have experienced this to be true, although it took me decades to recognize this and begin to manage it.
+Like maintaining balance, applying this always requires continuous re-realization.

 Why did it take so long?
-After all, the Tao Te Ching presses home the view that contending with yourself (or others) is just shooting yourself in the foot.
-This is probably a good example of how one can only truly understand what one already knows.
-Alas, throughout life we can only wait for that ‘already knows‘ to come about.
+After all, the Tao Te Ching presses home the view that contending with oneself or others is only shooting oneself in the foot.
+This is probably a good example of how we can only truly understand what we intuitively know already.
+Alas, we must wait for this ‘know already’ to come about, mostly day-by-day throughout life.
+(See We only understand what we already know p.254. and You Know, p.203.)

-Underlying all this is the popular myth of will power and discipline—the belief we can control those characteristics or hurry things along.
-I have contended with this belief in control long enough, although naturally I can’t leave here without linking to free will.
+Underlying this is the deep-seated myth of will power and discipline—the belief we can control those characteristics or hurry things along.
+(See Free Will: Fact or Wishful Thinking?, p.587 )

-A striking example of this catch-22 trap in my life was my relationship with tobacco (see My Battle With Tobacco), which played out over years, in contrast to the short-term research conducted here.
-Here now are a few pithy excerpts from the article for whenever the link above fails to function.
+A clear example of this catch-22 trap in my life was my relationship with tobacco that played out over years… This in contrast to the short-term research reported in Science News.
+(See My Battle With Tobacco p.146) Here are a few excerpts from the Science News article.
+(Google [Everyday Temptations – Hofmann].)

 Willpower comes with a wicked kickback.
 Exerting self-control saps a person’s mental energy and makes the next desire that inevitably comes along feel more compelling and harder to resist, a study of people’s daily struggles with temptation found.